 Rabbi David is a sought-after teacher, ritualist, musician and liturgist available to visit congregations, communities and organizations as Scholar in Residence.

-Classes, workshops and experiential programs reflect the spiritual depth, intellectual rigor, humor and warmth of heart-centered Jewish spirituality and the Jewish Renewal movement.
+Classes, workshops and experiential programs reflect the spiritual depth, intellectual rigor, humor and warmth of heart-centered Jewish spirituality.
 Blending text study, discussion, meditation and other modalities Rabbi David adapts programs to each community’s needs to uplift spiritual experience for all.

 As professor at Fordham University and Pace University in New York, rabbinics instructor in the ALEPH Ordination Program and at the Academy for Jewish Religion NY, and permanent faculty in spiritual direction for ALEPH and Yeshivat Maharat, Rabbi David brings exciting and engaging pedagogy for all levels of learning, engagement and experience.
 Rabbi David teaches at congregations in the U.S. and Canada, as well as symposia ranging from Limmud New York to Rabbis Without Borders.